 Please see "Sustainability Data Description and Disclosures" for additional information.
-Within the portfolio's target market, region, and industry, each company is classified from Lowest Carbon Intensity to Highest Carbon Intensity.
-The Lowest Carbon Intensity group is defined as approximately the 10% of companies with the lowest carbon intensity.
+Within the portfolio's target market, region, and industry, each company is classified from Lowest Carbon Intensity to Highest Carbon Intensity group is defined as approximately the 10% of companies with the lowest carbon intensity.
 The Below Average is defined as the next 20%; Average is defined as the next 40%; Above Average is defined as the next 20%; and the Highest Carbon Intensity group is defined as approximately the 10% of companies with the highest carbon intensity within the target market.
-MSCI data © MSCI 2025, all rights reserved.
+S&P/ASX data © 2025 S&P Dow Jones Indices LLC, a division of S&P Global.
+All rights reserved.